WebOrigami/docs/content/builtins/tree/keys.md

 ---
-title: keys([tree])
+title: keys(map)
 supertitle: "Tree."
 ---

-Returns an array of the top-level keys in the indicated tree.
+Returns an array of the top-level keys in the indicated map.

 ```console
 $ cat letters.yaml